 As I mentioned above, the watch is not just designed for your wrist, it can also be removed from its case and placed in the included dashboard holder or table-top display.
 The model we reviewed only came with the watch case, and so we did not test the other two included holders.
 We did, however, get to test the watch both mounted in the wristwatch case and outside of the case.

 Mounted in its wrist case the watch measures 46 mm in diameter, 16.5 mm thick, with a distance of 52 mm lug-to-lug.
 The total weight including the strap is 138 grams.
 Out of its case, the watch measures 45 mm in diameter, 16.5 mm thick, with a weight of 91.9 grams.
 The top-mounted (“bull-head”), vintage-style ridged onion-shaped crown measures 8 mm across.
 The crown is a push-in design.
-Water-resistance is rated to 100 meters.
-Interlug width is 22 mm, and the included beige perforated leather strap tapers to 19 mm at the buckle.
+The depth rating is 100 meters.
+The lug width is 22 mm, and the included beige perforated leather strap tapers to 19 mm at the buckle.

 On the wrist, the 46 mm diameter case is absolutely wearable, although, ergonomically, it would be even nicer in a slightly smaller size.
 And this is completely feasible if the case is not detachable.
 Furthermore, removing the watch from its detachable case was fairly easy, but getting it back incorrectly, without scratching the sides, proved to be quite a challenge.